FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

     *   Results are synchronized with backend for skill tree and leaderboard updates
     *   Achievement unlocks and badges are displayed for milestone completions

-#### **Story: Engaging with Core Quests and Assessments**
+#### **Story: Engaging with Curriculum Quests and Career Assessments**
-**As a** Student, **I want** to complete my academic quests through a variety of interactive challenges, including gamified "Boss Fights", **so that** I can master foundational knowledge in a motivating way.
+**As a** student, **I want** to complete my curriculum-based quests through interactive challenges, including gamified "Boss Fights", **so that** I can master academic knowledge while building career skills in a motivating way.

 *   **Acceptance Criteria:**
-    *   Users can select and start quests directly from their dashboard or Skill Tree.
+    *   Users can select and start curriculum quests directly from their dashboard or skill tree
-    *   Quests for theoretical knowledge include gamified quizzes ("knowledge checks").
+    *   Curriculum quests include gamified quizzes based on academic content ("knowledge checks")
-    *   Major milestones or topics are validated with interactive "Boss Fights" (Unity-based assessments).
+    *   Major curriculum milestones are validated with interactive "Boss Fights" (Unity-based assessments)
+    *   Career enhancement quests from roadmap.sh integration provide industry-focused challenges
-    *   The Unity WebGL client is successfully integrated and can be launched from a quest.
+    *   Unity WebGL client launches seamlessly from curriculum and career quest contexts
+    *   Quest completion updates both academic progress and career specialization advancement
     *   The "Boss Fight" includes a 2D boss character, multiple-choice questions generated by the AI, real-time visual feedback, and a scoring mechanism that affects the boss's health.
     *   Successfully completing quests and boss fights awards Experience Points (XP).